VictorKreniski/FiniteStateMachine/README.md

 ### For more information, check out the [wiki](https://github.com/krevi27/FiniteStateMachine/wiki)

 # Implementation Guide
-### First, [download](https://github.com/krevi27/FiniteStateMachine/blob/master/FiniteStateMachine.swift) the finite state machine file and add into your project
+### First, [download](https://github.com/krevi27/FiniteStateMachine/blob/master/FiniteStateMachine.swift) the finite state machine file and add it into your project
 ### Declaring the Finite State Machine

 1. Create a **hashable object** with the possible states